-Oak T1 - Reduce height from 16.5m to circa 14m and reduce lateral spread from 20m to circa 8m, leaving a well-balanced crown (in accordance with BRE IP7/06 "Pruning trees to reduce water use" to mitigate root induced clay shrinkage subsidence. (subject to consent being granted under the TPO)
+Oak T1 -Reduce height from 16.5m to circa 14m and Reduce lateral RADIUS to 8m which would leave a lateral SPREAD of 16m leaving balanced crown, leaving a well-balanced crown (in accordance with BRE IP7/06 "Pruning trees to reduce water use" to mitigate root induced clay shrinkage subsidence. (subject to TPO consent being granted).